 Wander around the Web for a few minutes or pick up an ad and you’ll see the work of a copywriter, who provides words that sell, promote, and convey a message.
 Like graphic designers, copywriters support a variety of industries, which may expand their employment options.
 In advertising and marketing, writers are in charge of putting together copy for ads, brochures, direct mail, product literature, and more.
 In public relations, writers write the copy that companies send out to clients, employees, and the general public.
 Other opportunities include writing Web copy, ghostwriting, and speech writing.

 Today's writers are enjoying more assignments, thanks to the rise of social media and digital marketing.
 Companies are developing more online campaigns, corporate blogs, and consumer communities - all of which require in-house or contracted copywriters.
 The projected job growth rate for writers is 3 percent from 2012 to 2020.
 The annual median pay for writer om 2013 was $55,940.
-A bachelor's degree is generally required for a full-time job.
+With this creative career, A bachelor's degree is generally required for a full-time job.
 Some copywriters have degrees in areas such as English, writing, journalism or communication. [ii]

 Video Game Designer